lokryn-suite/docs.lokryn.com/docs/aws/containers/ducklake/connecting.md

 **"Extension not found"**
 - Run `INSTALL ducklake` before `LOAD ducklake`
 - Ensure your DuckDB version is 1.0 or higher

+**"S3 access denied"**
+- Verify S3 credentials are created before attaching
+- Check the IAM permissions on your credentials

 See [Troubleshooting](/docs/aws/containers/ducklake/troubleshooting) for more solutions.